 What happened to the fish that were in the pass?

 During all construction activities, environmental monitors were on-site to watch for any protected fish and game species.
 The monitors communicated with the equipment operators to protect animals and prevent any accidental harm.
 During the fill operations, game fish and protected marine species still caught in the pass were safely removed if at all possible and safely released into the bay side of the pass under coordination with the Texas Parks and Wildlife Department.

 How did Rollover Pass damage the coastal environment?

-Rollover Pass was intended to improve fishing conditions and promote fish passage from the Gulf to the inshore waters of Rollover Bay and East Bay.
+Rollover Pass was intended to improve water quality and salinity in the bay and promote fish passage from the Gulf to the inshore waters of Rollover Bay and East Bay.
 But studies demonstrated that the pass actually brought too much saltwater into the bays and nearby estuaries, which hurt oysteries and fish habitats.
-Closing Rollover Pass will restore the bays to natural salinity levels, which will be beneficial for the fish and the oysteries residing in the bay.
+Closing Rollover Pass restores the bays to natural salinity levels, which is beneficial for the fish and the oysteries residing in the bay.